 |---|---|---|---|---|

-• Book 3+ months early (prices spike near match days—we saw a direct flight jump from $200 to $380 2 weeks before kickoff!). • Link your FIFA ticket for discounts via Air Canada’s World Cup Page or WestJet’s Fan Offers. • Free checked bag for FIFA ticket holders (save $30!)
+| Domestic Flights (Air Canada/WestJet) | Speed, tight schedules, fans visiting both cities | $180–$400 | 4h30min–5h (direct); 6h–8h (connecting) | • Book 3+ months early (prices spike near match days—we saw a direct flight jump from $200 to $380 2 weeks before kickoff!). • Link your FIFA ticket for discounts via Air Canada's World Cup Page or WestJet's Fan Offers. • Free checked bag for FIFA ticket holders (save $30!) |

-• This is a bucket-list trip—you’ll pass through the Canadian Rockies, lakes, and forests. • Book sleeper cars for comfort (coach seats are long for 4 days!). • Check VIA Rail’s World Cup Packages (includes match tickets + train fare).
+| VIA Rail (The Canadian Train) | Scenic lovers, fans with extra time, budget-friendly (if booked early) | $250–$600 | 4 days (96 hours!) – yes, you read that right! | • This is a bucket-list trip—you'll pass through the Canadian Rockies, lakes, and forests. • Book sleeper cars for comfort (coach seats are long for 4 days!). • Check VIA Rail's World Cup Packages (includes match tickets + train fare).
+All VIA Rail arrivals terminate at downtown stations; local transit transfers to stadiums mandatory. |

-• Book with Hertz Canada (FIFA’s official rental partner) for 15% off. • Gas is sold in liters (1 liter ≈ 0.26 gallons) – cheaper in Ontario than BC. • Stop in Banff or Lake Louise if you have time—worth the detour!
+| Rental Car/Van | Groups (4+ people) who want to explore Canada's countryside | $80–$150/day + insurance + gas | 45+ hours non-stop driving (strongly not recommended for match trips) | • Book with Hertz Canada (FIFA's official rental partner) for 15% off. • Gas is sold in liters (1 liter ≈ 0.26 gallons) – cheaper in Ontario than BC. • Stop in Banff or Lake Louise if you have 5+ days of flexible travel time. |

 ⚠️ Intercity Travel Warnings (From a Fan Who Did the Cross-Canada Trip)